ibm-cloud-docs/SecureGateway/securegateway_updates.md

 # {{site.data.keyword.SecureGateway}} Change Log
 {: #secure-gateway-change-log}

-Our regression tests only cover last 3 versions and currently supported DataPower versions.
+Our regression tests only cover last 3 versions.

 Please ensure your Secure Gateway Client does not fall more than 3 versions behind, or you might get unexpected behaviour.

-If you are using DataPower as the Secure Gateway Client, please ensure it is a currently supported DataPower version.
+If you are using DataPower as the Secure Gateway Client, please ensure it is a currently supported DataPower version as well.

+## v1.8.5
+{: #v185}

+Published date: 2020-01-07

+### Features
+{: #v185-features}

+- Upgrade Node.js to 10.17.0
+- Node modules vulnerabilities fix
+- Resolves the Node.js conflict on Windows installer
+- Add proxy option to the installer for npm module installation

 ## v1.8.4
 {: #v184}